Have questions? We're here.

 Known for its strong cultural heritage, Corfu is home to many of the country’s firsts: the first university, theatre, and opera.
 Learn about the island’s history, including its triumphant defense against the Ottoman empire, and spend time around Spianada, the old city’s main square—and the largest one in Greece—built in the 16th and 17th centuries by the Venetians.
 Discover the island’s most iconic landmarks and signs of foreign influences.
 Or, meander through the old town’s charming city streets tasting local delicacies such as kumquats and olive oil.
 Alternatively, spend the day taking in the stunning landscapes of Greece’s greenest island exploring the countryside and mountain trails.

-Today, your Expedition Leader and local guides will choose one of the many picturesque beaches on the island of either Kefalonia or Zakynthos, bordered by the idyllic Ionian Sea.
+Your Expedition Leader and local guides choose one of the many picturesque beaches on the island of Kefalonia, bordered by the idyllic Ionian Sea.
 Soak in the vivid blue waters—a true photographer’s delight.
-Stroll along the shoreline or opt for a swim in Ionian’s stunning waters.
+Stroll along the shoreline, or swim, kayak, or paddleboard in the beautiful sea.

 Day 12: Delphi | Corinth Canal